-Adobe has even gotten into the game offering up over 10 thousand different sound effects, over 30 music loops and bed bundles; and arriving soon soundbooth scores.
+Adobe has even gotten into the game, offering over 10 thousand different sound effects, over 30 music loops, bed bundles, and Soundbooth scores.

-SoundBible strives to make it easy for teachers, students, faculty members and even the starving artist who needs sounds to get their projects off the ground.
-Almost every sound can be used commercially and all the sounds are free for private use.
+SoundBible strives to make it easy for teachers, students, faculty members, and even starving artists who need sounds to get their projects off the ground.
+Almost every sound can be used commercially, and all the sounds are free for private use.

 Make your podcasts, video games, or videos come to life with the right sound effect.

 Whether you want to add a fun game over sound or need to add an upbeat melody to your logo opener, chances are you will find a site that has the right sound effect on this list.